Nightels/CMDHook/README.md

 ## Important:
 Its a pre-release, just only the 'Save to computer' save method works.
-Just use in you computer, for testing, or if you has permission for it.
+Just use in you computer.

 Contact:
 - [Telegram](https://t.me/nightels)